Dying With Dignity ACT

 The Law in Canberra

 On 5 June 2024 the ACT Parliament enacted Voluntary Assisted Dying in the Australian Capital Territory.
-The scheme will take effect from 3 November 2025.
+The scheme took effect on 3 November 2025 Information from ACT Health

 Latest News